NickGowdy/form3/README.md

-# Form3 client Library
+# Form3 API Client Library
-Client library to access account API

-To run using docker, use: "docker compose up -d" and to run the tests "docker compose run clientlibrary"

-To run all unit tests, use: `BASE_URL=http://localhost:8080/v1 go test ./...`
+<p>This is a client library used to access the Form3 Account API.
+It provides a common interface for fetching, creating and deleting account records.</p>

+## How to run this client library
+---

+The recommended way of running this client library on any machine locally is through Docker.

+This can be done with the following steps:

+- Download Docker [here](https://www.docker.com/), select your OS and install it to your local machine.
+- Verify Docker is running via this command: `docker -v` (You should see your Docker version).
+- Type the command `Docker compose up -d` which will load all the service integrations that you need running locally.
+- Then type `Docker compose run clientlibrary` which will run the Form3 Client Library with it's unit tests to confirm the integrations are configured correctly.